Lightroom Session: Classic vs. Cloud

 - Where do my photos actually live in each of the versions?

 - What is the difference in cost and is one a better value?

 - Is storage space important when deciding between the two?

 - What if I want to make books of my images?

-In this 90 minute informational session, Executive Director Peter Poulides will cover these topics and more and answer questions.
+In this 90-minute informational session, Executive Director Peter Poulides will cover these topics and answer your questions.
 Peter has done hundreds of hours of Lightroom consulting with a range of clients and knows the program inside and out.